oxsecurity/megalinter/docs/descriptors/repository_syft.md

   version     show the version

 Flags:
+      --base-path string         base directory for scanning, no links will be followed above this directory, and all paths will be reported relative to this directory
       --catalogers stringArray   enable one or more package catalogers -c, --config string            application config file
       --exclude stringArray      exclude paths from being scanned using a glob expression --file string              file to write the default report output to (default is STDOUT) -h, --help                     help for syft
-      --name string              set the name of the target being analyzed -o, --output stringArray       report output format, options=[syft-json cyclonedx-xml cyclonedx-json github-json spdx-tag-value spdx-json syft-table syft-text template] (default [syft-table])
+      --name string              set the name of the target being analyzed (DEPRECATED: use: source-name) -o, --output stringArray       report output format, options=[syft-json cyclonedx-xml cyclonedx-json github-json spdx-tag-value spdx-json syft-table syft-text template] (default [syft-table])
       --platform string          an optional platform specifier for container image sources (e.g. 'linux/arm64', 'linux/arm64/v8', 'arm64', 'linux')
-  -q, --quiet                    suppress all logging output -s, --scope string             selection of layers to catalog, options=[Squashed AllLayers] (default "Squashed") -t, --template string          specify the path to a Go template file -v, --verbose count            increase verbosity (-v = info, -vv = debug)
-      --version                  version for syft
+  -q, --quiet                    suppress all logging output -s, --scope string             selection of layers to catalog, options=[Squashed AllLayers] (default "Squashed")
+      --source-name string       set the name of the target being analyzed --source-version string    set the name of the target being analyzed -t, --template string          specify the path to a Go template file -v, --verbose count            increase verbosity (-v = info, -vv = debug) --version                  version for syft